Bo Svenson: Early life

 Svenson was born in Sweden, the son of Birger Ragnar Svensson (1917–?), an athlete and the personal driver and bodyguard for the King of Sweden, and musician/big band leader Iris Viola "Lola" Svensson (1912–1998).

-Svenson emigrated to the United States when he was 17, joined the United States Marine Corps, and served until his honorable discharge six years later.
+Svenson immigrated to the United States when he was 17, joined the United States Marine Corps, and served until his honorable discharge six years later.
 After his military service, Svenson settled in Florida, where he earned his living in various jobs, including professional race car driver.
 His first state of residence in the United States was Georgia, where he became familiar with the rural Southern accent he later employed in some of his roles.
 He has since become a naturalized United States citizen.

 He also holds a fourth degree (Yondan) black belt in judo.
 He earned his first degree (Shodan) belt at Kodokan in Japan, the home dojo of Judo, while stationed in Japan in 1961 as a Marine.
 He was the 1961 Far East Judo Champion in the Heavyweight Division.